ceptontech/cepton_sdk_redist/README.md

 * [Notes/FAQ](#notes--faq)

 ## Release Notes
+### Version 0.7a (beta) 2017-08-30
+* Model enumerations in CeptonSensorInformation
+* Lots of internal improvements for clipping, calibration, intensity and GPS.
+* Support for new models and firmware variations.
+* Bugfixes

 ### Version 0.7 (beta) 2017-08-11
 * Control flags to remove clipped edges
 * Control flags to return near pixels (uncalibrated right now)